robomechanics/quad-sdk/global_body_planner/README.md

 	Number of leaps sampled per extend function call.

-* **`body_traversability_threshold`** (double, default: 0.75)
+* **`body_traversability_threshold`** (double, default: 0.4)

-	Traversability threshold for a feasible body state to avoid regions of poor traversability.
+	Traversability threshold for a feasible body state to avoid large regions of poor traversability.
+Making this smaller will make the robot more optimistic about regions it can traverse without leaping.
 Set to zero to disable.

-* **`contact_traversability_threshold`** (double, default: 0.75)
+* **`contact_traversability_threshold`** (double, default: 0.3)

-	Traversability threshold for a feasible estimated contact location to avoid regions of poor traversability.
+	Traversability threshold for a feasible estimated contact location to avoid small regions of poor traversability.
+Making this smaller will make the robot more optimistic about regions it can step without leaping.
+It is recommended that this be lower than `body_traversability_threshold` as the region may permit alternate contact locations than the one checked.
 Set to zero to disable.

 * **`mu`** (double, default: 0.25)